ibll/uttt/README.md

 This means that the most important aspect of your turn might not be where your piece goes, but where your opponent can go next!

-One thing to note for Ultimate Tic-Tac-Toe, sending your opponent to a board that's already been claimed lets them go anywhere in the next level above that board!
+One last thing for Ultimate Tic-Tac-Toe: sending your opponent to a board that's already been claimed lets them go anywhere!
 This makes games end much faster than they start, as it gets harder and harder to avoid giving your opponent the opportunity to go anywhere they'd like!

 <picture>
     <source media="(prefers-color-scheme: dark)" srcset="client/assets/tutorial-2-dark.gif">